Lionel W. McKenzie Lecture Series

 The McKenzie Lecture Series is partially supported by the Tapan Mitra Endowment, and recognizes Professor McKenzie's supervision of Dr. Mitra's PhD thesis when Dr. Mitra was a graduate student in Economics at the University of Rochester.

-The 2020 McKenzie Lecture will be given by Nicholas Bloom from Stanford University.
+The 2022 McKenzie Lecture will be given by David Autor from MIT

 Some of the most influential contemporary economists have participated in this series: